nicholsons/comp0034-wk1/README.md

-# COMP0034 2023-24 Week 1 coding activities - intro to basic Flask applications
+# Intro to basic Flask applications

+_COMP0034 2023-24 Week 1 coding activities_

 You are strongly advised to start these before the tutorial so that you have time to learn the basics and consider any questions you may have.